-Welcome data lakes
+Welcome to the data lake

 Data lakes in the cloud

-Making that data useful
+Making the data in a data lake useful